-- Bacterial vaginosis is an abnormal vaginal condition that is characterized by vaginal discharge and results from an overgrowth of normal bacteria in the vagina.
+- Bacterial vaginosis is an abnormal vaginal condition that is characterized by vaginal discharge and results from an overgrowth of unusual bacteria in the vagina.

 - Bacterial vaginosis is not dangerous, but it can cause disturbing symptoms.

-- Symptoms of bacterial vaginosis are vaginal discharge and odor, although 85% of women with the condition experience no symptoms.
+- Symptoms of bacterial vaginosis are vaginal discharge and odor, although most women with the condition experience no symptoms.

 - In diagnosing bacterial vaginosis, it is important to exclude other serious infections, such as gonorrhea and Chlamydia.

 - Treatment options for bacterial vaginosis include oral antibiotics and vaginal gels.

 - Serious complications of bacterial vaginosis can occur during pregnancy, and recurrence is possible even after successful treatment.